Acuña returns, Wright dominant again, Braves beat Cubs 5-1 - NewsBreak

 Austin Riley and Dansby Swanson hit solo homers off former Braves pitcher Drew Smyly (1-2), while Adam Duvall provided some insurance with a two-run shot against Ethan Roberts in the eighth.

-Wearing sparkly, gold-topped cleats with matching armbands and batting gloves, Acuña grounded out twice, struck out twice and punched an opposite-field single to right in his first big league game since July 10, 2021, when he sustained a season-ending knee injury at Miami.
+Wearing sparkly, gold-topped cleats with matching armbands and batting gloves, Acuña grounded out twice, struck out twice and punched an opposite-field single to right in the seventh.

-“I was just extremely excited,” he said through an interpreter.
-“I think the adrenaline level was at a maximum.
-Those first few at-bats, I couldn’t contain myself.”

-A pair of stolen bases seemed to back up his pregame assessment that his reconstructed right knee actually made him faster than before he tore his ACL.
+A pair of stolen bases seemed to back up his pregame assessment that his reconstructed right knee actually made him faster than before the ACL was torn last July.
+Playing right field, Acuña fielded the carom perfectly on Jason Heyward's liner off the fence, holding him to a single.

 While much of the attention was on Acuña rejoining the Braves, it was Wright who starred again.

 He has pitched 24 innings over his first four starts, allowing just 14 hits and three runs for an ERA of 1.13.
 In a sign of how nasty his stuff is, Wright has recorded 34 strikeouts with just six walks — four of those coming against the Cubs.
-He also hit a batter but benefitted from a couple of double plays — one of which he started — while allowing only one runner past second base.
+He also hit a batter but benefitted from a couple of double plays while allowing only one runner past second base.

 Wright looked like a first-round bust as he struggled to gain a foothold in the majors over the last four seasons.
 Bouncing up and down between the majors and minors, he combined to go 2-8 with a 6.56 ERA over 21 appearances.